Charts And Analytics

 Chart Layout

-Correlation charts are rendered below the tables, use bounded card widths to avoid stretched visuals, reserve extra top padding so legend labels do not overlap top values, and are omitted entirely when a chart would otherwise be empty.
+Correlation charts sit below the tables, use bounded card widths to avoid stretched visuals, reserve extra top padding so legend labels do not overlap top values, and are omitted entirely when a chart would otherwise be empty.

 When To Use Them

-Use summary charts for fast run-level comparisons, and use correlation charts when you need to isolate latency shifts by tenant, region, event type, or any other GatherBy selector value.
+Use summary charts for quick run-level comparisons.
+Use correlation charts when you need to isolate latency shifts by tenant, region, event type, or any other GatherBy selector value.

 HTML Analytics Charts